apache/cloudstack-documentation/source/adminguide/templates/_bypass-secondary-storage-kvm.rst

 Uploading Certificates for Direct Downloads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For direct downloads over HTTPS, the KVM hosts must have valid certificates.
+These certificates can be either self-signed or signed and will allow the KVM hosts to access the templates/ISOs and download them.

 CloudStack provides some APIs to handle certificates for direct downloads: